 Usually, allowable capital losses are set against chargeable gains, reducing the amount of the gain.

-The only exception to this is where a loss has been made on unquoted shares, in which case the loss can be set against income.
+The only exception to this is where a loss has been made on unquoted shares, in which case the loss may be able to be set against income.
 See the Losses on shares set against income guidance note for details of the conditions which must be met.

 Chargeable gains in this context also include attributed gains from non-resident trusts where the individual is the settlor.
 Personal capital losses must be applied to personal gains first, only the excess is available to set against the attributed gain.
-See the Tax on UK settlors of non-resident trusts guidance note (subscription sensitive).
+See the Tax on UK settlors of non-resident trusts guidance note.

 Personal capital losses cannot be set against attributed gains from non-resident trusts where the individual is a beneficiary of the non-resident trust.
-See the Tax on capital payments from non-resident trusts guidance note (subscription sensitive).
+See the Tax on capital payments from non-resident trusts guidance note.

 See below for discussion on the restriction of allowable losses in certain circumstances.